 Miami were only founded a year prior to Kerlon’s arrival, yet its convenient location, coupled with a plethora of South American teammates, helped the midfielder feel right at home.
 Playing at St. Thomas’ University stadium – with a capacity of just 2,444 – it was a far cry from the Clássico Mineiro, but at this point just playing competitively was enough for the 27-year-old.
 Stints in both Malta and a third spell in Brazil have passed Kerlon by since.
-Now 29, the nomadic journeyman and once enigmatic prodigy represents Slovakia’s Spartak Trnava with a handful appearances under his belt this calendar year.
+Now 30 and retired, the nomadic journeyman and once enigmatic prodigy last represented Slovakia’s Spartak Trnava in a handful appearances before accepting the inevitable.

 Being placed on the pedestal of unrelenting Brazilian expectation as a luminary for future success before even venturing into the professional game is no mean feat.
 Many have tried and failed to live up to the lofty billing set by standard-bearers such as Pelé, Ronaldinho and co.
 However, Kerlon really was a national – and indeed internet – sensation.
 He may have fallen drastically short of what his formative displays promised to provide but nevertheless, his reputation will live on for generations to come, even if it is only through the archives of YouTube.